contentful-labs/contentful-importer.rb/README.md

 #### --publish-assets ARGS

-You can publish an assets with single Thread:
+You can publish all assets with single Thread:

 ```bash
 contentful-importer --config-file settings.yml --publish-assets